newaetech/opentitan/doc/ug/getting_started_bergen.md

 The first choice is the most convient, but requires you to plug the board into a USB-C host port or through a powered USB hub.
 In addition some designs will take more power than is available from your USB computer port.
 If this happens you'll get "USB surge" error messages and could even damage your host computer.

-The easiest option is often using the included 'wall wart' transformer.
+The recommended option is instead to power the board via the included 'wall wart' transformer that plugs into the barrel jack near ②.
 This provides 12V for the board.
 To use this option:

 1. Set switch SW2 (marked at ①) up to the `5V Regulator` option.
 2. Set switch SW (marked at ②) to the right towards the `Barrel` option.
 4. Plug the DC power adapter into the barrel jack at ②.
 5. Plug your USB-C cable from your host computer (via USB-A to USB-C adapter if required) into USB-C port near ③.
 6. Turn the `Control Power` switch ③ to the right to turn on the controller.
+7. Ensure target power switch at ④ is set to right in `Auto` option.

 If you insist on living dangerously, you can instead power everything from the single USB-C port with:

 1. Set switch SW2 (marked at ①) down to the `USB-C Data` option.
 2. Plug your USB-C cable from your host computer into USB-C port near ③.
 3. Turn the `Control Power` switch ③ to the right to turn on the controller.
+4. Ensure target power switch at ④ is set to right in `Auto` option.

 The `Status` led D23 should be blinking blue once the board is connected.
 If it appears as just solid blue try toggling the `Control Power` switch, or press the `USB RST` button.
 You may need to check your `udev` settings or wait for driver configuration.